-Use a powerful food processor – a powerful food processor is a must for this recipe.
+A powerful food processor is a must for this recipe.
 While basic cutting or chopping doesn’t require too much power, other functions like dough mixing or pureeing do.
 If you don’t own a food processor and are thinking of buying one, go for the best one you can afford.
 You don’t usually buy food processors all that often so a powerful food processor is worth the investment.
 The food processor I personally use and can’t recommend enough is the professional-quality Breville Sous Chef food processor.

-Dip the truffles – coating the truffle centers in some cacao powder or desiccated coconut isn’t a big deal.
+Coating the truffle centers in some cacao powder or desiccated coconut isn’t a big deal.
 Dipping truffle centers in chocolate is a different story.
 So here are a few tips for getting beautiful, professionally-looking chocolate-dipped truffles from a candy expert Elizabeth Labau:

 - Allow the truffles to form a skin – if your truffle centers are too soft, they won’t stay round and intact when you dip them in warm chocolate.
 One solution is to let the truffles sit in a cool room for a few hours before dipping.
 You don’t want to use the fridge because it’s too cold.
 When you dip refrigerated truffles in warm chocolate, the chocolate coating is more likely to crack.